A. Introduction

 5. Score of at least a 7.0 on IELTS test

-Interviewing: After the HR manager and/or manager have determined which applications meet the minimum criteria, he or she must select those people to be interviewed.
+After the HR manager and/or manager have determined which applications meet the minimum criteria, he or she must select those people to be interviewed.
 Most people do not have time to review twenty or thirty candidates, so the field is sometimes narrowed even further with a phone interview.

 Employees realize that pay will lead to some security in living, recognition by peers, and status in his or her professional group (Abdelghafour Al-Zawahreh, Faisal Al-Madi, 2012).